RichardNeat/neat-games/README.md

 "husky" is optional and is only relevant if you are wishing to run your tests before committing to gitHub, each time you attempt a commit.

+## Seed Database

+There are premade scripts specified in the package.json file for this, simply run these two commands:

+npm run setup-dbs
+npm run seed

 ## .env

 Along with the node_modules the .env files have also been ignored and therefore if you clone this repo you will need to set these up yourself.